msoares1979/cppqueue/README.md

 >
 > Longer text explaining WHY it's been done this way.
 > Can include code snippets or usage examples to ilustrate it.

+This small project comes as a nice opportunity to test my recently adopted development setup for Neovim.
+Still need to figure out LSP support, improve usage of quickfix lists, nvim-completion and so on.